RavenProject/Ravencoin/roadmap/messaging/README.md

 #### Channels
 Channels are special Ravencoin unique asset tokens that are created by asset owners.
 The channel tokens are similar to unique assets in that there is only one with a given name.
 They can be uniquely identified by having a ~ (tilde) in the name.
 They are limited to twelve characters, and can use uppercase, lowercase, and digits.
 Example: TRONCO~Alert

-Sending these tokens to the same address will "broadcast" a message on the channel, which is named the same as the token.
+Sending these special channel tokens from one address to the same address will "broadcast" a message on the channel, which is named the same as the token.

+Users can mute channels.
+Some channels will be automatically muted by the anti-spam system.

 #### GUI - Desktop